omvatten/qdiv/docs/_build/html/_sources/Load and print files.rst.txt

    import qdiv

-   obj = qdiv.files.load(path='', tab='example_tab.csv', fasta='example_fasta.fa', tree='example_tree.txt', meta='example_meta.csv', sep=',')
+   obj = qdiv.files.load(tab='example_tab.csv', fasta='example_fasta.fa', tree='example_tree.txt', meta='example_meta.csv')

-obj is now a python dictionary containing six pandas dataframes ‘tab’, ‘ra’, ‘tax’, ‘seq’, 'tree', and ‘meta’.
+obj is now a python dictionary containing five pandas dataframes ‘tab’, ‘tax’, ‘seq’, 'tree', and ‘meta’.

 - 'tab' holds the counts associated with each OTU/ASV (rows) and sample (columns).
-- 'ra' holds the percentage relative abundance of reads per sample associated with each OTU/ASV (rows) and sample (columns).
 - 'tax' holds the taxonomic classification for each OTU/ASV.
 The row indices are OTU/ASV names, the column names are 'Domain', 'Kingdom', 'Phylum', 'Class', 'Order', 'Family', 'Genus', 'Species'.
 - 'seq' holds the sequences.
 The row indices are the OTU/ASV names, the column 'seq' holds the sequences.
 - 'tree' holds tree branches.
 The column 'nodes' holds the node names (end nodes are the same as OTU/ASV names), 'ASVs' holds a list of OTUs/ASVs connected to each node, and 'branchL' holds the lengths of the branches connected to each node.